 The Commission’s position regarding Ignalina, Kozloduy and Bohunice has remained consistent and in line with the G7 Multilateral Programme of action adopted at the Munich G7 summit in 1992.
 At that time it was already clear that so-called High Power Channel Type Reactors (RBMK) and first-generation reactors of Soviet design could not be economically upgraded to a required level of safety and should thus be closed down.

 During the accession negotiations, the Lithuanian, Slovakian and Bulgarian Governments committed themselves as part of their Accession Treaties to close such reactors.
 This was a central issue in the negotiations with all three countries, and an important part of the whole package of rights and responsibilities.
 To help them meet this commitment, substantial Community assistance in addition to that provided under the former PHARE programme were agreed.

-The overall financial support for the three programmes is foreseen in the amount of € 2487 million.
-This covers the support for Bulgaria, Lithuania and Slovakia until 2013.
+The overall financial support for the three programmes in the period 1999-2020 is foreseen in the amount of € 3816 million.

 The assistance is implemented through the International Decommissioning Support Fund (IDSF), managed by the European bank for Reconstruction and Development ( EBRD).
 To all three funds (one for each Member State) the European Commission is the main contributor.
 In Lithuania part of the assistance programme is made available through a direct support to the country where funds are managed by a national agency ( CPMA) nominated by the EC.

 Measures funded from the assistance programme in all three countries go far beyond pure decommissioning and dismantling projects and cover also for example the design and construction of a landfill facility and near surface repository for the management of radioactive waste, the treatment of operational waste and support to the nuclear regulators and nuclear waste agencies.